General information about living in Chiang Mai

 This is very difficult to do from afar.
 If at all possible, come here in advance and stay in temporary accommodation (monthly rental apartments are freely available) whilst you work out exactly where you want to live.
 Everyone has different needs and budgets, hence this one is very hard to give advice on.

-Some people prefer mixed ungated communities.
-These typically have grown up slowly and will have a mix of housing styles, ages and sizes (and people/income brackets).
-They can be found all around the area, with many on either side of the hwy 108, all of which are within easy reach of the school.
+Some people prefer mixed un-gated communities.
+These typically have developed slowly and will therefore have a mix of housing styles, ages and sizes (and people/income brackets).
+They can be found all around the area, with many on either side of the Highway 108, all of which are within easy reach of the school.